alexdukhno/littleglyphs/README.md

 # littleglyphs
-A Python library containing a set of useful routines for investigating the performance of image classifiers on procedurally generated letter-like images.
+A Python library containing a set of useful for investigating the performance of image classifiers on procedurally generated letter-like images.

 Built around: